 Customer success is a company function that aims to improve customers’ experiences and extend their use of your products.
 The highest-paid position associated with this job is that of a Customer Success Manager.

-These may include roles like Customer Success Managers and Specialists or more general titles like Customer Experience Professionals.
+Various companies find and hire skilled Customer Success professionals.
+These may include roles such as Customer Success Managers and Specialists, or more general titles like Customer Experience Professionals.
 Each role requires a unique skill set for the customer.

 Generic cold emails will have lower open and response rates than personalized ones.
 It shows you have done some homework.
 You learn who they are.
 This dramatically boosts your chances of reciprocity.
 Recipients prefer content that feels relevant and personal.
 They are more likely to open up and engage with it.